Resource Specifications for Resource-Manipulating Programs: Implementation

 [1]{\left\llbracket{}#1\right\rrbracket{}} [3]{\den{#1}_{#2}^{#3}} {\texttt{pre}} {\ensuremath{o}} [1]{\textit{old}(#1)} [1]{\textit{cur}(#1)} {\oldctxcur{l_{\epsilon}}} {\ensuremath{c}} {\texttt{+}} {\texttt{-}} {\ensuremath{p}} {\ensuremath{P}} {\ensuremath{R}} {\ensuremath{e}} {\ensuremath{t}} {\ensuremath{I}} {\ensuremath{T}} {\ensuremath{s}} {\ensuremath{x}} [1]{\texttt{perm(}#1\texttt{)}} [1]{\mathtt{holds}(#1)} \NewDocumentCommand{\oldof}{O{\ensuremath{l}} O{\pureexp}}{\texttt{old[}#1\texttt{](}#2\texttt{)}} [1]{\mathtt{resource}(#1)}

 We implemented our verification technique as an extension of the Rust program verifier \prusti. \prusti{} verifies Rust code by encoding the program and specifications into the intermediate verification language Viper~\scite{muller2016viper}, which supports permission-based reasoning using a variant of implicit dynamic frames~\scite{smans2009implicit}.
-Although \prusti{} does not allow users to directly access Viper's permission primitives in specifications, it uses Viper permissions to encode the guarantees provided by Rust's ownership model.
+Although \prusti{} does not allow users to directly access Viper's permission primitives in specifications, it uses Viper permissions to encode the guarantees provided by Rust's ownership model\zg{; this enables heap framing without requiring user annotations}.
 Our methodology uses Viper's permission-based reasoning capabilities to extend Prusti with support for our novel resource reasoning technique.

+\zg{We note that our methodology is not specific to Rust or Viper.
+In particular, although the Rust borrow-checker enables automatic coarse-grained framing of the heap, our methodology does not assume these properties.
+Rather, this implementation demonstrates our methodology's ability to layer user-defined resources on top of this existing coarse-grained framing.

+Although the usage of Viper's resource primitives simplifies our implementation, our methodology does not require resources to be available in the underlying program logic.
+Viper tracks resources implicitly and transfers them via proof steps; however, this could also be done in \eg{} Dafny by tracking resources explicitly with a mutable map \footnote{In fact, the Viper verifier Carbon performs such a translation to Boogie.}.
+These two representations of resources have been shown to be equivalent for traditional separation logics\scite{ParkinsonSummers12}.}